panmenglin/dendrobium/README.md

 ## Setting

-* `dendrobium.materielWarehouse`: It is associated with your private material warehouse and supports the maintenance of multiple warehouses
+* `dendrobium.materialWarehouse`: It is associated with your private material warehouse and supports the maintenance of multiple warehouses